MariaTerzieva/gotumblr/README.md

 Examples
 --------

-For examples how to work with the API see the `example_test.go` file in this repository.
+For examples on how to work with this API check out the `example_test.go` file in this repository.